MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 ### Set up a fulfillment strategy

 To define a strategy, go to the **Strategies** page in Intelligent Order Management (**Fulfillment \> Strategies**), and select **New**.
-For each strategy, you can enter a unique name and description, provide a source list that consists of fulfillment sources for the strategy, and configure the strategy to use real inventory.
+For each strategy, enter a unique name and description.
+Provide a source list that consists of fulfillment sources for the strategy, and configure the strategy to use real inventory.

 On the **Strategies** page, enter the following information:

-- **Source List** – Specify the fulfillment sources that must be considered when the optimization service performs the optimization.
+- **Source List** – Specify the fulfillment sources that the optimization service considers when it performs the optimization.
 - **Use real inventory** – Specify whether the optimization service should consider inventory from the Inventory Visibility service.
-If this setting is turned off, the system assumes unlimited inventory at the source.
+If you turn off this setting, the system assumes unlimited inventory at the source.
 This setting overrides the setting that's defined at the source.
 - **Simulation** – Specify whether the strategy should be used to simulate sourcing.
 In the fulfillment plan output, the system writes a flag to indicate that the processing run is a simulation.
 - **Process with empty sales origin** – Set this field to **Yes** if the sales order and line that must be fulfilled don't have a sales origin.
 - **Use road distance calculation** – The optimization service calculates the distance between the fulfillment source and the shipping address on the sales order to find the closest source.
 If you don't enable road distance calculation, the service uses the aerial distance between the two locations.
 - **Owner** – The user who created the strategy.
 - **Optimization service batching** – The optimization service batches orders that are provided as part of the order orchestration journey and optimizes them together in a batch.
 The **Aggregation interval minutes** task determines the time interval during which orders that are received are batched together.
 The **Maximum order line** task determines the number of tasks that should be created based on order lines that are received during the time interval.
-- **Inventory visibility data source** – Specify the data source name that should be considered for inventory lookup.
+- **Inventory visibility data source** – Specify the data source name that the inventory lookup should consider.
 - **Inventory visibility measure name** – Specify the measure name that contains the on-hand inventory for fulfillment optimization.

 ## Fulfillment optimization in order orchestration flows

 For information about how to set up and activate the Intelligent Fulfillment Optimization provider, see [Set up the Intelligent Fulfillment Optimization provider](set-up-ifo-provider.md).
-After the provider is activated, you can enable intelligent optimization by using Intelligent Fulfillment Optimization as part of the order orchestration journey.
+After you activate the provider, you can enable intelligent optimization by using Intelligent Fulfillment Optimization as part of the order orchestration journey.

-When order processing begins, the service will pick up orders that require optimization, and will determine the optimal location from the closest fulfillment source in the list of sources.
-Intelligent Fulfillment Optimization will calculate the latitude and longitude for the fulfillment source and the order line's shipping address.
-It will also calculate the road and aerial distances between the two.
-It will apply the constraints and then determine the optimal fulfillment source.
+When order processing begins, the service picks up orders that require optimization and determines the optimal location from the closest fulfillment source in the list of sources.
+Intelligent Fulfillment Optimization calculates the latitude and longitude for the fulfillment source and the order line's shipping address.
+It also calculates the road and aerial distances between the two.
+It applies the constraints and then determines the optimal fulfillment source.
 The results are written to Dataverse for further processing as part of order orchestration flow.

 Organizations can query the fulfillment plan to view the results.
 Fulfillment plans show the order line details, the original quantity on the line, the fulfilled quantity, and the fulfillment type (for example, fully sourced, partially sourced, not sourced, or exception).

 ## Multiple fulfillment strategies in order orchestration flows

-Intelligent Fulfillment Optimization supports multiple fulfillment strategies that can be set up to meet the needs of different businesses.
+Intelligent Fulfillment Optimization supports multiple fulfillment strategies that you can set up to meet the needs of different businesses.
 For example, a business might want to fulfill business-to-business (B2B) orders from its distribution centers only and business-to-consumer (B2C) orders from all its fulfillment sources (such as distribution centers, warehouses, and stores).
 By using multiple fulfillment strategies, organizations can employ different fulfillment approaches for different sales orders.

 Businesses can set fulfillment strategy attributes for sales orders during the orchestration journey by adding the fulfillment strategy identifier to the sales order.
-The fulfillment strategy can be set on a sales order either based on the source or by using transformations as part of the order intake process.
-The fulfillment strategy can also be set with policy actions by using sales order attributes and other entities.
+Set the fulfillment strategy on a sales order either based on the source or by using transformations as part of the order intake process.
+You can also set the fulfillment strategy with policy actions by using sales order attributes and other entities.
 By using policies, businesses can employ the attributes of different entities in condition builder to set the strategy.
-If multiple strategies are set up, but policy assignment isn't configured for the fulfillment strategy, the system will select the first strategy that's available.
+If you set up multiple strategies but don't configure policy assignment for the fulfillment strategy, the system selects the first strategy that's available.

 ## Additional resources